libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/state_storage.md

 <tr>
 <td>4</td>
-<td>During the initialization of the module, it is guaranteed that the resource for tracking state storage usage will be moved under the Aptos framework account with default initial values.</td>
+<td>During the initialization of the module, it is guaranteed that the resource for tracking state storage usage will be moved under the Libra2 framework account with default initial values.</td>
 <td>Medium</td>
 <td>The resource for tracking state storage usage may only be initialized with specific values and published under the libra2_framework account.</td>
 <td>Formally verified via <a href="#high-level-req-4">initialize</a>.</td>